graphql/graphql-spec/spec/Section 4 -- Introspection.md

 * `description` may return a String or {null}
 * `args` returns a List of `__InputValue` representing the arguments this field accepts.
+  * Accepts the argument `includeDeprecated` which defaults to {false}.
+If {true}, deprecated arguments are also returned.
 * `type` must return a `__Type` that represents the type of value returned by this field.
 * `isDeprecated` returns {true} if this field should no longer be used,